 Now that you have more or less set the initial design parameters of your online course, it's time to start developing the course content.
-All of the courses developed at UNF are delivered through the Canvas Learning Management System.
-Therefore, all of the content development will occur in that system, although other tools may be used as well.
-If you are working with an instructional designer they can help you determine what tools may work best for your particular course.
-CIRT has many resources to assist you in creating graphics and media in order to develop a high-quality distance-learning course.
+All courses developed at UNF are delivered through the Canvas Learning Management System.
+Therefore, all content development will occur in that system, although other tools may be used as well.
+Working with an instructional designer can help you determine what tools may work best for your particular course.
+CIRT has many resources to assist you in creating graphics and media to develop a high-quality distance-learning course.

 The next step is to start working on the development of the following instructional materials: